ncihtan/htan_missing_manual/open_access/introduction.md

 - Google BigQuery tables.
 - cBioPortal

-Open Access Images can be downloaded from SB-CGC.
+Open Access Images can be accessed and downloaded from SB-CGC as well as the IDC.

 Google BigQuery Access provides direct access to a subset of assay data (mainly level 4 files) on a cloud platform.
-The Google BigQuery tables provide an easy way to build cohorts using spcific data fields.
+The Google BigQuery tables provide an easy way to build cohorts using specific data fields.
+HTAN also provides sample code for working with the data in Google BigQuery.

 !!!
-For more detailed information about the HTAN Portal, CellxGene, Visualizing Images, Accessing Images and/or Using Google BigQuery, please see the next sections of this manual.
+For more detailed information about the HTAN Portal, CellxGene, Visualizing Images, Accessing Images via SB-CGC and/or Using Google BigQuery, please see the next sections of this manual.
 !!!